 How Do Singers Get Famous Through YouTube?

-Nowadays, the social media is making wonders in finding the next celebrity who will amaze the world.
+Nowadays, social media is making wonders in finding the next celebrity who will amaze the world.
 MySpace used to be the big thing that many people strive to become popular, and followed by shows at the mall.
 YouTube is now in the limelight as the venue to discover wannabe pop stars.

-Young ones, pop performers and rising rockers can find their way as stars by posting their performances in YouTube.
+Young ones, pop performers and rising rockers can find their way as stars by posting their performances on YouTube.
 Your effort might pay off just like what happened to the guys at the video gallery below.

-They are 10 talented people who uploaded their performances at the video sharing site, and got their fame thereafter.
+They are 10 talented people who uploaded their performances at the video-sharing site and got their fame thereafter.
 However, this is not a list that shows limited names of those who became popular through YouTube.
 So, you can share any artists that you want who made their way through YouTube in the comments below.

 10 Singers Who Get Famous Through YouTube